 Perfectionism has a connection to this syndrome.
 Many high achievers, including doctors, therapists, and lawyers, have internalized the message that we need to avoid failure at all costs and have a distorted view of what it means to fail.
 We need to remember that there is a function in “failing” and we can view it as a “First Attempt In Learning.”
 Brene Brown wrote the book, “The Gifts of Imperfection” which celebrates our flaws and guides us to find the courage to overcome paralyzing fear, helping us to truly believe we are worthy.

 We can and we NEED to overcome it.
 It is no joke people, Imposter syndrome is real, AND can be damaging to our mental health.
 If not addressed, we can feel anxiety around our performance or feel depressed by believing we are defective and flawed.
 We must confront these defeating thoughts that trick us into believing we are not enough.
 Make a list of what cognitive distortions you struggle with (discounting the positive, catastrophic worries, black or white thinking) and “fact check” those thoughts.
 Can you view your experience through a different lens?
 Find a trusted source to share their perception of your experience and be open to working through constructive feedback.
-Reframe what it is that you tell yourself that keeps you shackled to your fears.
+Book an appointment with a professional to address your negative thoughts and learn to reframe what you tell yourself that keeps you shackled to your fears.
 It is time to tear down the faulty feelings of fraud, befriend your mistakes and allow yourself to be fully human in this ever-changing and challenging world in which YOU belong.